system76/docs/content/managing-apps.md

 ### Removing a Repository

-Select a repository from the list and then click on the trashcan icon to delete the repository.
+Select a repository from the list, then click on the trashcan icon to delete the repository.

 ![cosmic repoman removing source list](/images/managing-apps/IURA_24_12.png)